xtuml/bridgepoint/doc-bridgepoint/notes/8495_maven_build.md

 6.13.1  Need to "install" the MASL tools either into the ```tools/``` folder or with the MC pieces.
 So likely either duplicate or piggyback on the implementations in 6.11 or 6.12.
+Brain dump of what I did (update into the note later):
+- Add a new feature to manage the tools/masl files.
+At build time this copies the files into the right places.
+Note that this includes a pre-compiled version of MASLParser.jar.
+This POM can probably be enhanced later to build MASLParser on the fly rather than storing a compiled version.
+The other files are copied into place from the MC repository and from the extra_files folder in this repo.
+- Updated bp.releng.parent/pom.xml to build it and bridgepoint.product to package it

 7. Design Comments
 ------------------